-Except for the effects of the new accounting standard adopted during the year, the accounting policies set out below have been applied consistently to all periods presented in these financial statements.
+The accounting policies set out below have been applied consistently to all periods presented in these financial statements.

 3 Significant accounting policies (continued)

 3.1 Foreign currency transactions

 Transactions in foreign currencies are translated to the Company's functional currency at the exchange rate ruling at the dates of the transactions.
 Monetary assets and liabilities denominated in foreign currencies at the reporting date are retranslated to functional currency at the foreign exchange rate ruling at that date.
 The foreign currency gain or loss on monetary items is the difference between amortised cost in the functional currency at the beginning of the period, adjusted for effective interest and payments during the period, and the amortised cost in foreign currency translated at the exchange rate at the end of the period.
 Foreign exchange differences arising on translation are recognised in profit or loss.